 The Wall Street Journal

-By Margherita Stancati and Ali A. Nabhan
+Text by Margherita Stancati and Ali A. Nabhan

 QARAQOSH, Iraq—Two years ago, Mubarak Tuwaya fled when Islamic State militants made a triumphant charge through northern Iraq.